ridzuan5757/k8s/docs/1_concepts/extension/custom_resource.md

 server delegates requests to the API server for the custom resources that we handle, making them available to all of its clients.

+## Choosing a Method for Adding Custom Resource

+CRDs are easier to use.
+Aggregated APIs are more flexible.
+Choose the method that best meets your needs.

+Typically, CRDs are a good fit if:
+- We have handful of fields.
+- We are using the resource within our own company, or as part of a small open-serouce project (as opposed to a commercial product)

+### Ease of use

+#### CRDs
+- Do not require programming.
+Users can choose any language for a CRD controller.
+- No additional service to run; CRDs are handled by API server.
+- No ongoing support once the CRD is created.
+Any bug fixes are picked up as part of normal k8s Master upgrades.
+- No need to handle multiple versions of the API.
+For example, when we control the client for this resource, we can upgrade it in sync with API.

+#### Aggregated API
+- Require programming and building binary and image.
+- An additional service to create and could fail.
+- May need to periodically pickup bug fixes from upstream and rebuild and update the Aggregated API server.
+- We need to handle multiple versions of the API.
+For example, when developing an extension to share with the world.